Gauri-CO/CompuerVision_Capstone/README.md

 **Project Overview**

-This Project is cloud based implementation of DataPipeline for an AI-based object detection and tracking framework for Video counters using Python, Deep Learning and OpenCV, by leveraging CCTV footage of a store.
+This Project is a cloud based implementation of DataPipeline for an AI-based object detection and tracking framework for Video counters using Python, Deep Learning and OpenCV, by leveraging CCTV footage of a store.